 Cobalt Chrome is one of the newest additions to men's wedding ring metal alternatives.
 Harder than gold, platinum, and titanium, cobalt wedding rings are very light weight for their strength.

 I do not recommend cobalt wedding rings because they cannot be resized.
 However, if you are not sentimental about wedding rings, they are so affordable that you can buy a new one if your size changes.

-It is a white metal with a similar hue to stainless steel, but lighter in weight.
+Cobalt is a white metal with a similar hue to stainless steel, but lighter in weight.
 Cobalt chrome is used mostly in medical implants as well as turbine engines, it is hypoallergenic and durable, but far lighter and more malleable than a tungsten wedding ring.

 Zirconium is a transition metal element that is used mostly for its heat-resistant properties.
 It is used in the creation of many hard white ceramics, crucibles for high-temperature melting, as well as in nuclear reactors.
 I occasionally use zirconium oxide paint to line my melting crucibles.
 However, zirconium is rarely used industrially in its metal form.

 Zirconium is harder than gold and platinum but not as strong as steel.
 If heated properly, zirconium will develop a hard, scratch-resistant black oxide layer, hence one will often see black zirconium wedding rings for sale.
-I am currently researching the durability of this oxide layer, and may begin offering zirconium rings in summer '12.

 I do not recommend zirconium wedding rings because they cannot be resized.
 However, if you are not sentimental about wedding rings, they are so affordable that you can buy a new one if your size changes.

 I cannot talk about zirconium as an alternative wedding ring metal without clarifying some public conceptions: